 Kubernetes Networking and CNI

-As public and private clouds are evolving, everyone is looking to build applications for cloud architectures.
+As public and private clouds are evolving, everyone is looking to build applications for cloud architectures, this Twitter chat was fashioned to understand why to use Kubernetes.
+Participants asked questions on Twitter using #KubeKonnect to solve their queries.

 There is a paradigm shift in the functioning of public and private clouds with endeavours of striking a balance between scalability and cost efficiency in terms of development and deployment on the cloud.
 Leveraging cloud services to get run-time platform capabilities such as performance, scalability and security out of the box is almost like a mandate.